great-expectations/great_expectations/docs/docusaurus/docs/core/trigger_actions_based_on_results/run_a_checkpoint.md

 1. Optional.
 Define Batch parameters.

    Batch parameters are used to specify a Batch of data for retrieval from a Batch Definition.
-Batch parameters are provided as a flat dictionary to the `batch_parameters` argument of a Checkpoint's `run(...)` method.
+Batch parameters are provided as a dictionary to the `batch_parameters` argument of a Checkpoint's `run(...)` method.

    The Batch parameters accepted by a Validation Definition are determined by its Batch Definition.